 The one-hour hike after the last village is quiet.
 All of us string out on the trail, pondering what we’ve just heard and witnessed (or more accurately, didn’t witness).
 Thoughts and emotions are spinning in my head and my heart.
 In the middle of it all, I feel an uncomfortable tension.
 On one hand, I just want these thoughts and emotions to go away.
-I want to be back home, where I don’t have to think about a village pillaged by sex traffickers.
+I want to be back home, where I don’t have to think about a village pillaged by sex traffickers and full of faces of hunger.
 This seems like too much reality.
 In a way, I want nothing more than to stick my head in the sand and pretend I never heard or saw what I’ve just experienced.
 It’s like a bad dream, and I just want to wake up and realize that none of this is true.

 On the other hand, I want to do something.
 Now!
 I want to find a trafficker walking down a mountain with a little girl, shut him down, and take her back home.
 Or I want to rush down these mountains and rescue as many of these girls as I can.
 But I don’t know how.
 We’ve all heard that solutions to sex trafficking are complicated, and there are wise and unwise ways to go about fighting it.

 Regardless of what it looks like, I just want to do something.

 That tension I feel sets the stage for the final village we walk through today, a village that’s much smaller than that last one.
 It’s quaint and fairly quiet, and not many people are walking around.
 Most of the adults are likely still out working in fields on the mountainsides.
 I look to my left and see a row of about ten one- or two-room houses made of stacked wood.
 Outside each house is a pile of wood used for cooking and warmth.
 Snow covers everything in sight.
 Soon after we enter the village, two boys and a little girl, each of them about eight years old, run out from a house to greet us.
 The little girl’s face is particularly encouraging to see in light of the young girls missing in the previous village.